How To Set Limits In Five Words or Less

 pin-setting-limits-2Use touch over words.

-When a child is caught in his feelings, his pre-frontal cortex shuts down.
-He becomes immune to reasoning and logic, and so words go unheard.
+When a child is caught in their feelings, their pre-frontal cortex shuts down.
+They become immune to reasoning and logic, and so words go unheard.

-However, even with the pre-frontal cortex in shut-down, a child's social and emotional centre does keep running.
+However, even with the pre-frontal cortex in shut-down, a child’s social and emotional center does keep running.
 This is the part of the brain that responds to connection, body language, closeness and warmth.

 Set the Limit